Jspsun/CompetitiveCoding/README.md

 # CompetitiveCoding
-Just me doing some easy-medium contest problems.
+Just me doing some contest problems.
 The key was to do it in O(fast enough)

+#Contests/Sites I write On
+- DMOJ
+- FBHackerCup
+- USACP
+- Woburn